walker777007/SuperHero-Morality-Predictor/README.md

 ### Best Model

-After tuning my final model, the hyperparameters were: n_estimaors (Number of gradient boosted trees) = 500 learning_rate (Rate to shrink the contribution of each tree) = 0.07 max_depth (Maximum tree depth for base learners) = 4 Using the training data, the feature importances (calculated by using the gain) of the XGBoost model were:
+After tuning my final model, the hyperparameters were: n_estimators (Number of gradient boosted trees) = 500 learning_rate (Rate to shrink the contribution of each tree) = 0.07 max_depth (Maximum tree depth for base learners) = 4 Using the training data, the feature importances (calculated by using the gain) of the XGBoost model were:
 <p align="center">
 <img src="plots/XGBoost_Feature_Importances.png" width="800" height="381">
 </p>
 As expected, certain features like whether the character is female or has no hair, or red eyes were important in the classification.
 On the test data, our model had an accuracy of <strong>71.8%</strong>, which was actually a bit better than our training accuracy of <strong>70.0%</strong>.
-The confusion matrix on the test data shows that it has a higher recall than negative predicted value, which means it is predicting evil characters better than good characters.
+The confusion matrix on the test data shows that it has a higher recall than true negative rate, which means it is predicting evil characters better than good characters.
 Unfortunately this means a lot of innocent good characters will be killed, I guess our sentinel can't entirely shrug off its intrinsic programming.
 <p align="center">
 <img src="plots/XGBoost_Confusion_Matrix.png" width="800" height="550">
 </p>